Omoyi/ice-cream1/README.md

 # ice-cream1

 This is an icecream finder-like website.
-It helps find the most delicious and popular icecreams available and where to find them.
+It's intention is to help Icecream lovers find the most delicious and popular icecreams available and where to find them.

 ## Prerequisites